-The agency, along with the Professional Development Team and the [local] Distance Education Coordinator, delivered two webinars on the Distance Education program to provide an informational overview pertinent to the respective audience, as well as training in how to access the different modules and how to coordinate services available as a participant in Distance Education.
-The first webinar was delivered to the AEFLA sub-recipients (Directors, Coordinators, Instructors, and Support Staff), while the second webinar was delivered to One-Stop/American Job Center operators (Managers, Employment Specialists, Workforce Training staff, TANF staff, and Career Navigators).
+The agency, along with the Professional Development Team and the [local] Distance Education Coordinator, continued to provide outreach to AEFLA sub-recipients (Directors, Coordinators, Instructors, and Support Staff), and One-Stop/American Job Center operators (Managers, Employment Specialists, Workforce Training staff, TANF staff, and Career Navigators).
+The outreach consisted of informational overviews pertinent to the respective audience, as well as training in both how to access the different modules and how to coordinate services available as a participant in Distance Education.